polkadot-developers/substrate-developer-hub.github.io/docs/tutorials/start-a-private-network/customchain.md

 through the RPC shortly.
 * The `--chain` flag has changed to use our custom chain spec.
 * I've added the optional `--name` flag.
 You may use it to give your node a human-readable name in the telemetry UI.
-* The `--validator` flag means that we want to participate in block production and finalization rather than just sync the network.

 ## Adding Keys to Keystore